This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 This is an important point that follows from the bar scene mentioned above.
 Besides location, “best times” are also determined by the preference of the driver.

 Do you want to get up at 4 am?
 Then airport runs for business people might be perfect.

 Are you a night owl who isn’t easily offended?
-Then do the bar run thing.
+Then do more bar runs.

 Are you really good at maneuvering rush hour traffic?
-Then take rides during the early evening when everyone in the world is getting off work.
+Then take rides during the early evening when everyone is getting off work.